aladdinid/fabric-devkit/README.md

 # Features

-**Current version**: 1.0.1-alpha
+**Current version**: 0.0.1-alpha

-## Version: 1.0
+## Version: 0.1.0-alpha

 1. A simple end-to-end command line (CLI) solution based on a fixed two-organisations Fabric network.
 2. Verified for used on macOS and Linux only
 3. Compatible with Docker engine 18.06.0-ce and Docker compose 1.22.0

-## Version: 1.0.1-alpha

-1. Features from v1.0
-2. Hyperledger Blockchain Explorer integrated.
+4. Hyperledger Blockchain Explorer integrated.
 This is based on Explorer version 0.3.1 AS-IS.
-3. This is only a alpha primarily for preview purposes only.
+5. This is only a alpha primarily for preview purposes only.

 ## For future considerations